Independent buyer-side, for Australian buyers

 The basic transaction shape is similar to Australia: offer, signed compromis with deposit, cooling-off period for the buyer, acte authentique at completion roughly 2–3 months later.
 The vocabulary is different.
 The structure is recognisable.

-After purchase, **After Purchase Support** is the back-end engagement — utilities setup, property checks, *artisan* coordination, optional rental introductions.
-Optional, scoped per property.
+After purchase, Property Concierge is the back-end engagement — utilities setup, property checks, artisan coordination, optional rental.
+Scoped per home.

 These boundaries matter — both because they’re regulatory, and because they’re how we stay independent.